mcantelon/node-elflord/README.md

 TODO: To configure the Elflord server, enter "elflord-server" into the command-line and enter information into the prompts to create a server configuration file.

+## Tasks

+Each task has a description, category, priority, and ID.